-Stability: Your joints and spine may have small amounts of extra motion that is literally slowly destroying them.
-The real shocker is that many highly trained physicians and surgeons will likely never tell you about this instability.
+The spine joints may have a small amount of extra motion that is literally slowly destroying them.
+The real shocker is that many highly trained physicians and surgeons will likely never tell you about this instability, nor do many understand it themselves.
 More concerning is that it can generally be fixed with a few simple injections or exercises.

 Stability means a joint that moves with the surfaces in general alignment, all the time.
-Ligaments are the living "duct tape" that prevents the joint from catastrophic failure.
-You also need them to make sure the joint doesn't give too much when you stress it hard.
+Ligaments are the living "duct tape" that prevents the spine from catastrophic failure.
+Your body also needs to make sure that the parts of the spine don't give too much when you stress it.
 Examples include when you walk fast, run, cut (the rapid lateral moves common in sports and exercise), or lift weights.
 On the other hand, muscles provide the slight adjustments that keep the joint surfaces in very precise alignment as you move.
-The muscles fire in a symphony of movement with millisecond timing and micrometer precision to make all of this happen.
+In the spine, the deep multifidus muscles fire in a symphony of movement with millisecond timing and micrometer precision to make all of this happen.
 How do you know if you have a problem with instability?
-You may or may not feel your joint popping and cracking-this tends to happen when the instability is severe.
-You may have pain or swelling after activity.
-If you don't feel these things, your joint may be more stable, but it may have more subtle problems that lead to a more rapid progression of arthritis.
-Click on the infographic labeled "Stability" to learn more.
+You may or may not feel your spine popping and cracking-this tends to happen when the instability is moderate to severe.
+Instead you may have pain or stiffness after activity.
+If you don't feel these things, your spine may be more stable, but it may have more subtle problems that lead to a more rapid progression of arthritis.
+Click on the infographic labeled "Stability" to learn more about the general concepts.

 Articulation: This is a fancy word for joint.
-Your joints allow movement in very specific ways.
-Your hip has a different pattern of possible motion than your shoulder, which is still different from your ankle.
-A joint is generally made of two bones that come together that are cushioned by cartilage and by a spacer or guiding tissue (for example, a meniscus or a labrum).
+Your spine joints (also called facet joints) allow movement in very specific ways.
+These small joints in your spine have a different pattern of possible motion from your shoulder, which is still different from your ankle.
+A joint is generally made of two bones that come together and are cushioned by cartilage.
 A joint is also surrounded by a tough leathery covering called a joint capsule and is further reinforced by ligaments.
-If you want to stay active as you age, you need to learn more about the status of your joints, as healthy joints are required for maximum activity.
+If you want to stay active as you age, you need to learn more about the status of your spine joints, as healthy joints are required for maximum activity.

 Everything you do injures your joints a little bit.
-The million dollar question is whether they're able to keep up and repair the damage.
+The million-dollar question is whether they're able to keep up and repair the damage.
 Stem cells live in all of our joints and are like little repairmen.
 As we age, there are less of these repairmen, so at some point, wear and tear can exceed the ability of the joint to repair itself and arthritis begins.
 Many physicians have begun to supplement this repair capability using various technologies, including stem cells.
 Click on the infographic labeled "Articulation" to learn more about your joints.